unthunk/bin-dec-hex/README.md

 bin-dec-hex
 ===========

-Chrome extension to convert binary, decimal, and hexadecimal.
+Chrome extension source files to convert binary, decimal, and hexadecimal.

+To use, load as unpacked extension in your [Chrome extensions](chrome://chrome/extensions/).